Paulina004/Gen-AI-Promp-Eng-Exercises/MY-REPORT.md

     - **Assumption Dependency** – The effectiveness depends on assumed knowledge specific to the use case and requirement analysis.
     - **Complexity Management** – An extra layer of prompting may lead to convoluted or impractical responses.
     - **Iteration Overhead** – Refining prompts iteratively to get the desired output is more cost inefficient than Level 0 Automation (no prompt refinement).

+> [!NOTE]
+> Level 0 Automation means a user asks a prompt to an LLM and receives a response.
+Level 1 Automation means a user asks an LLM for a prompt, which gets sent to another LLM to receive a response.
+Essentially, Level 1 Automation is "prompting for a prompt"!

 ### Self-Consistency Prompting